galaxyproject/admin-training/intro/00-intro/intro.md

 * The homepage of this training is a repository at GitHub reachable by the link above.
 * Most materials are written in Markdown and we encourage Pull Requests (even during the training!).
 * After this week the repo is going to be merged to Galaxy codebase and will accompany it forward.

 ---
+# On Session Times

+We did our best to plan the session times for the expected content, and to build the content for the session time.

+Almost all of this content is brand new, there may be sessions that are too long or short - apologies in advance.

+---
 # Communication channels